localstack/localstack-blog.github.io/content/2023-11-27-ten-things-you-need-to-know-about-localstack/index.md

 ## Test and Validate Infrastructure as Code

-LocalStack seamlessly integrates with Infrastructure as Code (IaC) tools such as Terraform, Pulumi, and AWS CDK, providing developers with a powerful environment to pre-test infrastructure provisioning scripts.
+LocalStack seamlessly integrates with Infrastructure as Code (IaC) tools such as Terraform, Pulumi, and AWS CDK, providing developers with a powerful environment to pre-test infrastructure provisioning configs.
 By mirroring AWS services locally, it allows users to validate their infrastructure code and ensure all components are configured correctly before deploying to the actual cloud.
 This early testing capability is crucial for catching issues upfront, reducing errors in production, and accelerating development cycles by enabling immediate feedback and iterative improvements, all within the confines of a developer's local environment.